 English - French - Arabic - Russian - Spanish - Portuguese

-Equivalently certified DOs: In some cases, the DO is obliged to comply with the security requirements of its national legislative or regulatory civil aviation authorities, or of external organizations such as ICAO, IATA and the WCO.
-The UPU recognizes that these third-party standards (e.g. ICAO’s Regulated Agent and the WCO’s Authorized Economic Operator) may be more rigorous than those set forth in S58 and S59, which are considered to be basic standards attainable by all DOs.
+In some cases, a DO is obliged to comply with the security requirements of its national legislative or regulatory civil aviation authorities, or of external organizations such as ICAO, IATA and the WCO.
+The UPU recognizes that these third-party standards (e.g. ICAO’s Regulated Agent and the WCO’s Authorized Economic Operator) may be more rigorous than those set out in S58 and S59, which are considered to be basic standards attainable by all DOs.

-In order for a DO to be recognized as Equivalently Certified, the appropriate focal point must complete and submit the equivalency assessment workbook, related required documentation as detailed above, as well as a written justification to the PSG regarding the adherence to security requirements of its national legislative or regulatory civil aviation authorities or of external organization such as ICAO and the WCO via security@upu.int.
+In order for a DO to be recognized as being equivalently certified, the appropriate focal point must complete and submit to the PSG the equivalency assessment workbook, the related required documentation as detailed above, and written justification regarding its adherence to the security requirements of its national legislative or regulatory civil aviation authorities or of external organization such as ICAO and the WCO.
+All documents must be sent to security@upu.int..

 Certified critical facilities

-List of UPU-certified critical facilities and their associated designated operators, indicating the year of certification, the level achieved and the certification validity start and end dates
+A list of UPU-certified critical facilities and their associated DOs, indicating the year of certification, the level achieved and the start and end dates of the certification validity, is available via the link here.

 The Transport Group is collecting data from designated operators on alarm incidents, in coordination with the Postal Security Group and the International Air Transport Association (IATA).